 If the buttercream curdles, simply keep mixing and it will come back together and be smooth.
 If the buttercream is too thin and runny, refrigerate for about 15 minutes before continuing mixing with the paddle attachment until it comes together.
 Add the vanilla and salt, continuing to beat on low speed until well combined.

 Add additional flavors, purees, or mix-ins as desired.

 To make ahead:

-Keep in airtight container in refrigerator for up to one week or in the freezer for up to 2 months.
-Let come to room temperature and rewhip in the mixer with the paddle attachment before using.
+Keep in an airtight container in the refrigerator for up to one week or in the freezer for up to 2 months.
+Let come to room temperature and beat on low with the paddle attachment, until creamy, before using.

 To use under fondant:

-Frost the cake as smooth as possible.
-Place in refrigerator until the buttercream has hardened before covering in fondant.
+Frost the cake as smoothly as possible.
+Place in the refrigerator until the buttercream has hardened before covering in fondant.
 Cover with fondant straight from the refrigerator.

 This makes enough frosting to generously frost a 9-inch two-layer cake or about 2 dozen cupcakes.
 This recipe can easily be doubled.

 Please don't panic if the frosting looks curdled as you mix in the cubed butter and/or flavorings.
 Just keep mixing and it will eventually come back together and look creamy and smooth again.

 This recipe was originally created in 2015 and was recently updated with more recipe tips and FAQs.